We Remember Mom Ė Margaret Rose

 Our family belonged to Holy Family parish and we kids all attended Holy Family School, which we walked to and from daily.
 Rather than eat lunch there we would walk home shortly before noon.
 Mom always prepared lunch for us, very often consisting of bologna sandwiches and fruit.
 The sandwiches were carefully made with butter and lettuce, which made them especially appetizing.
 We recommend this to anyone today rather than just dry meat between bread.

-On most days after school we would find my Mom in the playroom ironing.
+On most days after school we would find our Mom in the playroom ironing.
 It was a good time to just have a snack and tell her how our day went.
 She was a captive audience.
 It seemed like it was everyday to Nancy, but she doubts it.
 The playroom really was a room off the kitchen where we ate all our meals, but when we were young it was a playroom and the name stuck.

-Mom had a good friend down the street from us, Mrs. MacEachern, who happened to be the mother of three boys, Billy, Neil and John, who were good friend of us kids.
+Mom had a good friend down the street from us, Mrs. MacEachern, who happened to be the mother of three boys, Billy, Neil and John, who were good friends of us kids.
 They first became acquainted through our Aunt Marie and Uncle Jack OíMara and their children Mary, Kathy, Eddie and Johnny who knew the MacEacherns when they lived on Woodside Ave before they moved to our street Choate.
 One of the favorite activities of the parents of the three families was playing poker.
 They would often play in our dining room with the doors closed to avoid us kids, but we would try to listen in to determine if they were talking about us.
 From what we heard they often played a poker variant called baseball, in which 3s and 9s are wild.
 A player dealt a 3 must match the pot or fold and a 4 earns an extra card.
 Other times they would call all sorts of cards wild like deuces, one-eyed jacks and the man with the axe.
 Mom always seemed to enjoy these gatherings immensely as we would often hear her breaking out in laughter.

-The MacEachern family were such good friends with our family they we shared vacations several times in cottages at Lake Nipissing in Ontario CA. Even after their family moved away to Detroit, they came back to visit us and the OíMaras a number of times.
+The MacEachern family were such good friends with our family that we shared vacations several times in cottages at Lake Nipissing in Ontario CA. Even after their family moved away to Detroit, they came back to visit us and the OíMaras a number of times.

 Mom belonged to the Motherís club at our parish, Holy Family, who helped with fund raisers and supported school activities such as the annual Christmas party on the last day before Christmas break.
 One activity of the Motherís club that she really enjoyed was the bowling league.
 The school happened to have its own bowling alley on which the Motherís played in teams.
 She and Mrs. MacEachern were teammates and they won the league championship a number of times.
-This activity was witnessed by the both boys who each stuck pins for them, earning 25 cents a game.
+This activity was witnessed by the both boys, who each stuck pins for them, earning 25 cents a game.
 There were two alleys one of which had a pinsticking machine that you placed each pin into, then pulled like heck to bring it down to set the pins on their spots.
 The other alley was strictly manual, you had to set each pin on its spot by hand.
 Denny remembers that after a night of doing this, he would continue to do it all night long in his dreams.

 Denny stopped sticking pins when he got a job at Donovanís five and ten store at the corner of our street, which paid $.35 per hour.
 His first assignment there was to scrape gum wads off the wooden floor with a putty knife.
 Kids would routinely spit their gum out right on the floor, so this was a perpetual part of his job.